 Please set Out 4 to a gain of around -20 dB and the pan close to center.
 Now click onto the routing field.
-You'll now see three checkmarks, at 'A1 3+4', 'A1 7+8' and 'Phones'.
-Click onto 'SPDIF'.
-The window disappears, fader and pan jump to their initial values, the signal can now be routed to the SPDIF output.
+You'll now see two checkmarks, at '3+4' and '7+8'.
+Click onto '9+10'.
+The window disappears, fader and pan jump to m.a., the signal can now be routed to the outputs 9 and 10.
 You can continue like this until all entries have got a checkmark, i. e. you can send the signal to all outputs simultaneously.

 You will certainly have noticed that the signal at the outputs 7/8 did not change while you were routing channel 4 to other outputs and setting different gain values for those.
 With all analog and most digital mixing desks, the fader setting would affect the level for every routed bus - not so for TotalMix.
 TotalMix allows for setting all fader values individually.
-Therefore the faders and the panpots jump to the appropriate setting as soon as another routing is chosen.
+Therefore the faders and the panpots jump to the appropriate (stored) setting as soon as another routing is chosen.